 Wherever you live, we encourage you to attend as many of your surrogate’s medical appointments as you are interested in and able to and to attend the birth of your child.
 You are welcome to spend as much time in the surrogate’s state with her as you and she wish, and you may choose to connect with her by phone, Skype, and email when you are not able to be physically present.

-Currently, we only accept surrogates who live in Oregon, Washington, California, Nevada, and Colorado.
+Currently, we only accept surrogates who live in the states we are actively recruiting.

 We work with several prestigious medical clinics, including: